 The economy is boosted by tourism and is worth billions of pounds which supports thousands of jobs.
 Recently, Newcastle was voted the ‘best place to visit in the world’ and also has been voted ‘the friendliest city in Britain’.
 It continues to be at the forefront of the battle against climate change and towards net zero, being one of the world's leading cities in this field.

 Schooling is considered excellent and this in itself attracts families to certain areas of Newcastle.
 Newcastle University is a world class university which ranks highly at 110th in the QS World University Rankings for 2024 - its highest ever ranking so far!

-For sporting fans, Newcastle United's football team, or the ‘Magpies’, has huge support and their stadium is St James Park which has a massive seating capacity for well over 52,000 spectators.
+For sporting fans, Newcastle United's football team, or the ‘Magpies’, has huge support and their stadium is St James Park which has a massive seating capacity for thousands of spectators.

-The people of Newcastle are very warm, down to earth, hard working, friendly and generous to a fault.
-It is undoubtedly these very people who live and work here that make it the wonderful city that it is.
+Newcastle really does offer the unique combination of city, coast and countryside with something for everyone.The ‘canny’ people of Newcastle are very warm, down to earth, hard working, friendly and generous to a fault.
+It is undoubtedly the very characters who live and work here that make it the wonderful city that it is.

 Looking for a Career in Newcastle?
-We are hosting a careers fair at St James' Park on Wednesday 10th August, between the times of 10am-2pm.
+We are hosting a careers fair at St James' Park on Friday 22nd September, between the times of 10am-2pm.
 Ours event are completely free for jobseekers and are a great way to meet hiring companies around the city.
 Find out more here!